Bookbug’s Library Challenge

 • In one area, each child who is eligible to do the challenge has a message placed on their reader record centrally to remind staff to ask if they would like to take part

 The Best Practice Guide for Library branch staff is a double-sided A4 sheet with simple information and top tips for running a successful Bookbug’s Library Challenge.
 This guide is based on examples of best practice from libraries all over Scotland.
 Please download a copy below.

 Bookbug Coordinators are required to record the total annual number of Bookbug Library Challenge certificates that are given out by their library service once a year.
-Please use the template certificate record sheet below to keep track of certificates given out at your library.
+Please use the template certificate record sheet here or below to keep track of certificates given out at your library.

 Bookbug's Library Challenge web features

 We can suggest book lists linking to the themes of each of the books features.
 Click here to visit the parents section of our website.